l7mp/stunner/README.md

 ingesting *all* media traffic into a Kubernetes cluster in a controlled and standards-compliant way.

-You may wonder why not using a well-known [STUN/TURN server](https://github.com/coturn/coturn) instead of STUNner.
-Nothing stops you from doing that; however, STUNner comes with a set of unique features that allow it to seamlessly fit into the Kubernetes ecosystem.
+STUNner comes with a set of unique features that allow it to seamlessly fit into the Kubernetes ecosystem.

 * **Seamless integration with Kubernetes.** STUNner can be deployed into any Kubernetes cluster, even into restricted ones like GKE Autopilot, using a single command.
 Manage your HTTP/HTTPS